"The call to courage begins with vulnerability."

 Two Sides of the Same Coin

 Tom had been reading Brené Brown's Daring Greatly when something cracked open in his thinking.
-Brown told the story of a soldier who had received a medal for valor on the battlefield — and she connected that courage not to strength, but to vulnerability.
+Brown told the story of a soldier who had received a medal for valor on the battlefield — and she connected that courage not to invulnerability, not to fearlessness, but to vulnerability.
+To the willingness to step into genuine exposure, genuine risk, genuine uncertainty, and go anyway.

 "As soon as I read that," Tom told the room, "I thought — I have a chest full of moments where I was vulnerable.
 I just never thought about it that way."